otr99x/AlbertaTubularUIPathProjects/README.md

  - Invoice data is displayed in Message Box requiring confirmation to upload into OpenInvoice.

 ## OIGenerator UiPath Dependency:
+ - OIGenerator is a .Net DLL and requires .Net to be installed.
  - Source code located AlbertaTubularUIPathProjects\projects\OITools\OIGenerator
  - To generate the .cs class from the .xsd:
    xsd.exe /classes /language:cs /namespace:OIGenerator OpenImageInvoiceInput.xsd